Emperor Cheng of Han — A Bisexual Monarch that Ended Up in A Woman’s Bed

 Years later, the emperor met and obsessed with his second queen and her sister, afterward, he stopped seeing Zhang Fang, who later got sick and passed away.

-Emperor Cheng of Han and His Dancer Queen Zhao Feiyan
+Dancer Queen Zhao Feiyan

 One day, when Emperor Cheng of Han was having dinner at his sister's place, a beautiful dancer named Zhao Feiyan got his full attention.